Shriinivas/assignshapekey/README.md

 Script File: <b>assignshapekey_2_8.py <br></b>

 # Installation
+(The upt-to-date version of the add-on is available as part of the standard add-on repository of Blender 2.80 after June 20 2019 build.
+So you can skip the installation steps if you have downloaded Blender 2.80 after this date.
+In such case, you just need to enable the add-on from the add-ons dialog.)
 - Download assignshapekey_2_8.py
 - In Blender select File->User Preferences
 - Click install Add-ons tab and then Install Add-on from File